Senán mac Geirrcinn: Senan and the "Cathach"

 Legend has it that he slew a huge sea creature that inhabited the island and terrorised the locals.

 From his childhood he surely would have heard about the ‘Cathach’, the beast that roamed and occupied the island, so fearful and so dangerous that neither man nor beast dared to come near the place.
 Since it had been revealed to the man of God that this was the place where he should work and pray, he went there, trusting in the power and protection of the Almighty.
-On his arrival in the island an archangel led Senan to the highest hill from which he was able to locate the Cathach.
+On his arrival on the island, an archangel led Senan to the highest hill from which he was able to locate the Cathach.
 Facing the ferocious animal, the saint made the sign of the cross and commanded him to depart.

 A local chief hired a druid to put a spell on Senan, but when the druid landed on a nearby island, a tidal wave enveloped him and swept him to his death.
 That smaller island is still pointed out as Carraig an Draoi or The Druid’s Rock, which can still be seen at low tide.